gl1tterbomb/gl1tterbomb/README.md

 Before you INT;

-No DNI needed.. any fandom can INT 👍
+No DNI needed.. anyone can INT 👍

-   I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam
+   I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam and MCU ;-;

 Let u know Im not into eddsoworld, COD, FNF and some other fandom ;-;